micked99/ICT-Wspr-complete-setup/README.md

 The Traquito page will host channel reservationand, upload to varous tracking sites like aprs.fi and https://amateur.sondehub.org/

 Folders in this repo:
+ICT_WSPR, the code for the board
 Pcb-ICT-main, contains the cam files for pcb ordering as well as the Eagle schematich and board files
 Boards.txt-main, to edit/copy-paste or replace the Boards.txt in arduino to controll the speed of the 328